velascoandres/velascoandres/README.md

 # 💫 About Me:

 - 🔭 I’m currently working on something cool.
-- 🌱 I’m currently learning: Rust and Micro frontend architecture
+- 🌱 I’m currently learning: Rust and Micro frontend architecture.
 - 💬 Ask me about Typescript, NestJS or React.